A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 - Heart: Shinzou (心臓).

 To request for help when searching for something, use ________ o sagashite imasu.

 ________ ga arimasu ka, which means “do you have … ,” is fine too.

 - Bakery: Pan ya (パン屋).

 - Big: Ookii (大きい).
 “Too big” is ooki sugiru (大きすぎる).
-The suffix sugiru itself meaning “in excess” and could be tagged to other Japanese words to denote the same meaning.
+The suffix sugiru itself meaning “in excess” and could be tagged to other adjectives to denote the same meaning.

 - Books: (本).